Phuker/md2html/Readme.md

 For default style, see [docs/demo-default.html](https://phuker.github.io/md2html/demo-default.html).

-For sidebar table of contents style generated with `--sidebar-toc`, see [docs/demo-sidebar-toc.html](https://phuker.github.io/md2html/demo-sidebar-toc.html).
+For sidebar table of contents style generated with `--style sidebar-toc`, see [docs/demo-sidebar-toc.html](https://phuker.github.io/md2html/demo-sidebar-toc.html).

 This file is generated from [docs/demo.md](./docs/demo.md).
 You can view its content to see supported syntax.